Mo Donegal wins the Belmont Stakes

 Mo Donegal, We The People and Rich Strike were all top contenders going into the race.

-The Triple Crown series for three-year-old thoroughbreds got underway on May 12 with a bit of excitement as last-minute addition Rich Strike pulled off the second-largest upset in Kentucky Derby history and won despite his 80-1 odds.
+The Triple Crown series for 3-year-old thoroughbreds got underway on May 7 with a bit of excitement as last-minute addition Rich Strike pulled off the second-largest upset in Kentucky Derby history and won despite his 80-1 odds.

 Coming off that monumental win, Rich Strike's owner Rick Dawson said the horse would not race in the Preakness Stakes, thus forgoing a shot a winning the coveted Triple Crown title, with the goal of winning in Elmont.